pgonzalezr/pgonzalezr/README.md

 Currently studying python & js to switch to another type of roles.

-You'll find some info about a couple of public presentations/contributions I'll do in 2020 [here](https://www.ministryoftesting.com/events/testbash-netherlands-online-2020) and [here](https://leanpub.com/AroundTheWorldWith80SoftwareTesters).

 Best way to reach me is via [email](mailto:lia.pedro.gonzalez@gmail.com), or you can always say hi to me via [twitter](https://twitter.com/pgonzalezr).